Important steps to a successful meditation practice

-These are the four basics in which meditation attention has to be compiled and consolidated in the understanding of each particular.
+These are the four basics in which meditation attention has to be gathered and consolidated in the understanding of each particular one.
 Each of these dimensions of the creature, by conscious knowledge, dissolves from the illusion of substance and is reduced to its outcome – akasha.
-When this is done together with all the others, constant vigilance or pure consciousness is born.
+When this is done together with all the others, constant alertness or pure consciousness is born.

-There are different meditation methods but all are incomplete in relation to this, Buddhist method.
-Each other meditation emphasizes a special dimension of man’s existence, or just mind control, by mantra, or just body, or just emotion.
-All are unilateral and incomplete, so their effects are one-sided, even if they are applied for longer.
+There are different meditation methods but all are incomplete in relation to the Buddhist method.
+Every other meditation emphasizes a special dimension of man’s existence, or just mind control, by mantra, or just body, or just emotion.
+They are all unilateral and incomplete, so their effects are one-sided, even if they are applied for longer.
 Their one-sided nature is often compensated by some ideology or fanaticism.
-Only here is Buddhist practice comprehensive and as such does not allow any ideology or religious fanaticism and unilateralism.
+Only the Buddhist practice is comprehensive and as such does not allow for any ideology or religious fanaticism and unilateralism.

-Man’s life is so unconscious and unbalanced that he does not see what he is determined by and made of, he almost never distinguishes the nature of his mental attitude from feelings and physical condition, and when he does, it is then only temporarily and without permanent identification.
-The interdependence of these composers is a condition for the consciousness to be considered identical with them and the contents of their experience of the world.
+Man’s life is so unconscious and unbalanced that he does not see what he is determined by and made of, he almost never distinguishes the nature of his mental attitude from feelings and physical condition, and even if he does, it is only temporary and without permanent identification.
+The interdependence of these composite parts is a condition for the consciousness to be considered identical with them and the contents of their experience of the world.
 Their understanding through mutual differentiation alone balances uneven streams of life energy (prâna) in each dimension of the happening, and thus frees the presence of the consciousness of the soul.
-This requires nothing but objective understanding.
+This requires nothing but the objective understanding.
 It has two phases.

 The first is the distinction (viveka) of the four dimensions of our existence which have so far been interdependent and therefore conditional, as well as the fundamental knowledge of each one of them in particular.
 For this to be distinguished, constant or persistent attention is needed, objective awareness of our own being, and everything that is happening within it.
 That is the meaning of the word satipatthâna.

-Meditation is always started by body calming, then by becoming aware of the breathing and ultimately by awakening the mind itself.
+Meditation always starts by calming the body, followed by becoming aware of breathing and ultimately by awakening the mind itself.
 Awakening means the attitude of testimony, neutral observation of things as they are, without any interference and judgment.
 Such consciousness is objective and authentic, and it arranges things on its own.
 It isn’t necessary to do anything with the mind, feelings, or body.
-The awakening alone will lead to the insight and the liberation from everything that disturbs mind, feelings and body and separates them from authenticity and perfection.
+The awakening alone will lead to the insight and the liberation from everything that disturbs the mind, feelings and body and separates them from authenticity and perfection.
 Consciousness is the solution and a miracle cure for suffering and ignorance.

-The meditation method that I can recommend based on the 37 years of experience is based on Yoga Sūtras of Patañjali, or Sayings about Yoga, Buddha’s Great speech about the foundations of composure (Mahasatipatthâna sutta), instructions for sitting in zen meditation by Yasutani Roshi (1885-1973) that can be found in the book The Three Pillars of Zen, by Roshi Philip Kapleau.
+The meditative method that I can recommend based on the 37 years of experience is found in Yoga Sūtras by Patañjali, or Sayings about Yoga, Buddha’s Great speech about the foundations of composure (Mahasatipatthâna sutta), instructions for sitting in zen meditation by Yasutani Roshi (1885-1973) that can be found in the book The Three Pillars of Zen, by Roshi Philip Kapleau.
 More detailed instructions regarding the practice of insight (vipassana) can be found in works by Satya Narayan Goenka.
-A book by William Hart: The Art of Living: Vipassana Meditation, As taught by S. N. Goenka is extremely useful as well.
-The problem is, however, that the practice of the vipassana meditation with Goenka is restricted to body and breathing, although it has great positive effects as well.
+A book by William Hart: The Art of Living: Vipassana Meditation, As taught by S. N. Goenka is extremely useful, as well.
+The problem is, however, that the practice of the vipassana meditation with Goenka is restricted to the body and breathing, although it has great positive effects as well.